Skip to main content?

 00:32:18

-Alexander Rose is the Executive Director at The Long Now Foundation, a SF based non-profit which encourages design that addresses long-term thinking.
+In an era defined by climate change and ultra-rapid urbanization, where designers are often cajoled into thinking about their designs in minutes, hours or years, The Long Now Foundation encourages us to think differently.
+Instead of asking how fast something can be designed, the Foundation seeks to answer what good design looks like when people start to consider themselves as part of the great continuum, stretching 20,000 years.
 Members of the foundation seek to promote this sentiment through projects, blogs, and seminars that focus on topics related to the future of human civilization.
 Some of their projects include the Rosetta Project, the Long Bet Project, and the Clock of the Long Now, all facilitated by Rose.

 How can we convince people to care about long-term investments?
 On Social Design Insights, we sat down with Alexander Rose, who reminded us: “to look both ways, not only to the next 10,000 years, but also to the past 10,000.”